THISISDINOSAUR/Anatomy/README.md

 To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

 - Fix points printing wrong points (what values does it print?)

+- Add display of position of cursor relative to selected bone

 ### Server